A Police Killing Without a Hint of Racism

 Sgt.
 Langley began to tell Shaver that he was not interested in a conversation as Shaver pushed himself up and placed his hands behind his back.
 Sgt.
 Langley stopped mid-sentence and began loudly screaming at Shaver about his hands.
 The initial command of what to do with his hands was loud and indiscernible on the recording as to what is being asked of Shaver.
 Sgt.
 Langley then followed up with shouting for Shaver to place his hands in the air.
 Shaver complied and rapidly put his hands above his head.

-At approximately sixteen minutes and forty seconds on the recording Sgt.
+At approximately 16 minutes and 40 seconds on the recording Sgt.
 Langley shouted at Shaver, “If you do that again, we are shooting you.
 Do you understand?”
 Shaver immediately responded with the statement, “No, please don’t shoot me.”
 Shaver’s voice appeared to be panicked and Sgt.
 Langley shouted that Shaver needs to listen to instructions.
 At that point, Shaver’s arms were above his head with his elbows at approximately 90 degree angles.
 Shaver was ordered to put his hands in the air again by Sgt.
 Langley and he pushed his hands high above his head in compliance.

 Sgt.
 Langley could then be heard telling Shaver to crawl towards him.
 Sgt.
-Langley shouted this command and Shaver again dropped to his hands and knees and again can audibly be heard sobbing “Yes,sir,” as he began to crawl forward.
+Langley shouted this command and Shaver again dropped to his hands and knees and again can audibly be heard sobbing “Yes, sir,” as he began to crawl forward.
 Shaver reached the area where Portillo’s purse was and his left hand moved across his body and around the purse in order to crawl past it.
 Shaver was audibly sobbing as he crawled.
 Officer Brailsford’s rifle was primarily pointed down the hall until this movement was made.
 Officer Brailsford then swung his rifle back towards Shaver where Shaver could be seen with his braced left hand and his right hand moving back towards his waist with his elbow raised behind him.
 Shaver’s head appeared to be down with his face looking at the carpet.
 What appeared to be multiple voices, including Sgt.
 Langley’s, then began to say “Don’t” as Shaver’s hand moved back toward the front of his body.
 When his hand moves toward the front it is very slightly balled and his thumb is towards the top.
 Officer Brailsford fired his first shot as Shaver’s hand was moving toward the front of his body and as at least one officer was heard saying, “Don’t.”

 The incident report recounts that “the movement of Shaver’s right arm in the recording was a very similar motion to someone drawing a pistol from their waist band.
 Officer Brailsford rapidly fired five shots at Shaver and Shaver slumps to the ground on Portillo’s purse.
 Shaver’s underwear were clearly visible and it appeared his shorts had fallen partially down his legs at that point.
 Shaver’s motion was also consistent with attempting to pull his shorts up as they were falling off.
 No other purposes for this movement appear to be viable.”